10 Things The Strongest Women Refuse To Apologize For

 3. Your parenting style

 No matter how you're parenting, baby, you're doing the best you can.
-No one else can tell you what being a "real mom" looks like, so trust me: You are a "REAL" mom however you choose to do it.
+No one else can tell you what being a mom looks like, so trust me: You are a mom however you choose to do it.
 And you're doing a fabulous job, too (just look how great your kids are)!

 4. How often you get busy between the sheets

 As long as you and your sexual partner feel satisfied with how often you're getting intimate, that's all that matters.
-Research shows that if you're having sex for a reason other than truly wanting and liking it, those sex acts actually harm not only your relationship but your mood, as well.
+Having sex for a reason other than truly wanting and liking it is harmful to yourself and your relationship.
 Daily, twice a week, or once a month doesn't define your relationship's health or happiness.
 What matters is that it's just the right amount of pleasurable sex for you.

 5. Your level of success

 Not earning six figures by your thirtieth birthday?
-You have no ambition and clearly you're a slacker! (wink!)
+You have no ambition, and you're a slacker! (wink!)
 Love your career and feel great about your position on the corporate ladder?
 Well, you're just too ambitious!
 Do you have an awesome gig but downplay your success because it makes others uncomfortable?
-Are you "just" a SAHM (stay at home mom) with no "real" ambition?
+Are you "just" a SAHM (stay-at-home mom) with no "real" ambition?
 Who said raising little humans isn't ambitious?

 6. Your beauty routine (or lack thereof)

 Does it take you an hour to get ready?
 Do you watch all the latest YouTube videos on how to use contouring make-up for a flawless look?
-Or can you go from alarm clock to walking out the door in less than twenty minutes?
-Or, maybe you are a strictly an "au naturale" kind of woman.
+Or can you go from an alarm clock to walking out the door in less than twenty minutes?
+Or, maybe you are strictly an au natural kind of woman.

 Mastering an efficient beauty routine or choosing not to wear makeup are not crimes against society.
 And if you love how wearing makeup makes you feel, then sugar, you keep playing with that Urban Decay Naked Palette.

-The number one criteria around your beauty routine is this: if you feel confident about yourself when you step out in the world, that's all that matters.
+The number one criterion around your beauty routine is this: if you feel confident about yourself when you step into the world, that's all that matters.
 We all know that confidence is an inside job and no amount of makeup (or lack thereof) will change your inner glow.

 7. Your style choices